SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 In contrast, BiPAP machines are the preferred treatment for people who have complex sleep-related breathing issues, including severe OSA that requires very high pressure levels.
 It may also be recommended for people with sleep-related hypoxemia, where the blood oxygen levels are too low, or sleep-related hypoventilation, where the blood carbon dioxide levels are too high.

 CPAP machines work by delivering a continuous pressure of air as a person breathes in and out.
 This means that the air pressures for inhalation and exhalation are set at the same level.
+Many CPAP devices deliver the same pressure levels throughout the night.
+This is known as fixed-level CPAP.

 All CPAP machines usually come standard with the following: